sin-1337/CRABS/README.md

 Shows the roster and lets you work with it.

 ### /whisper+ [membernumber]

+## Acknoledgements:
+* Thanks to Sera Eldritch Esper for the wonder logo design!
+Both the big and mini versions!
+* Thanks to Felix for various code advice and assistantce!
+* Thanks to all the testers and people who have supported me throught the development of this project!
 Lets you whisper at range on maps, otherwise it is just normal whisper